PALATINE HISTORY & ARCHITECTURE

 Local landmarks or points of interest can be found on the Historical Society’s website here: https://palatinehistoricalsociety.com/history/palatine-businesses/

-Follow the links to interactive maps or PDF pages:
+Follow the link here to interactive maps of:

 - Historic Designations in Palatine